FlorianS4/project_4_django/README.md

 ## Deployment
 This site was deployed to GitHub pages.
 Instructions:

 - Login to Github.
-- Go to the GitHub repository: FlorianS4/Project-2-Memory-Game-JS, navigate to the Settings tab.
+- Go to the GitHub repository: FlorianS4/Project_4_django, navigate to the Settings tab.
 - Select the Pages tab on the menu on the left side.
 - Under Source, choose main from the Branch dropdown menu.
 Save it.
 - The page will refresh itself and the website is now deployed with a text indicating such.

+### Heroku Deployment

+- Log into your [Heroku](https://www.heroku.com/) account or create an account.
+- Select the New button on the right at the top and select "Create New App".
+- Enter a application name.
+- Select a region.
+- Click "Create App".

+### Heroku set up

+- In your GitPod workspace create an env.py file and add it to .gitignore.
+- Add your SECRET_KEY value and the DATABASE_URL to the env.py file.
+- Add your CLOUDINARY_URL to the env.py file if you use cloudinary.
+- In the settings.py file import the env.py file and add the SECRET_KEY and DATABASE_URL file paths.
+- Add cloudinary to the INSTALLED_APPS and to the static files in the settings.py file.
+- Add TEMPLATES_DIR in settings.py file and change the templates directory to TEMPLATES_DIR.
+- Add these Config Vars in Heroku:
+    - `CLOUDINARY_URL` (Your Cloudinary API key)
+    - `DATABASE_URL` (Your Postgres SQL API key)
+    - `SECRET_KEY` (Your secret key)
+- Additionla Heroku Files:
+    - Requirements.txt file
+    - Create Procfile via gunicorn

+        ```python
+        web: gunicorn codestar.wsgi
+        ```

 ### Running the project locally
 How to Fork:
 - Login to Github
-- Go to the GitHub repository: Project-2-Memory-Game-JS
+- Go to the GitHub repository: Project_4_django
 - Select the Fork button on the right at the top

 How to clone:
 - Login to Github
-- Go to the GitHub repository: Project-2-Memory-Game-JS
+- Go to the GitHub repository: Project_4_django
 - Select the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 - Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 - Type 'git clone' into the terminal and then paste the link you copied in step 3. and enter.